 Her age doesn’t matter.
 Neither does her dress size nor where she’s from.
 What matters is her nails.

-She’s chewed her right middle finger back to the middle joint and dropped the bloody chunk on the table, beside her half eaten quiche.
+She’s chewed her right middle finger back to the middle joint and dropped the bloody chunk on the table beside her half eaten quiche.
 The quiche has bits of mushroom and aubergine sticking out of it and a bloody middle finger beside it, red with blood at the base and red with plastic at the nail.

 Hers are the type of nails that make bearded men nervous.
-Or maybe it’s that they make men who drink protein shakes calm.
+Or maybe they make men who drink protein shakes calm.
 I don’t know, it all depends on the man we’re talking about here.

 But the red, little, sparkling bits are long and beckoning for the waiter to come over.